You’re in safe hands

 These are cookies set on your machine by external websites whose services are used on this site.
 Cookies of this type are the sharing buttons across the site allow visitors to share content onto social networks.
 Cookies are currently set by LinkedIn, Twitter, Facebook, Google+ and Pinterest.
 In order to implement these buttons and connect them to the relevant social networks and external sites, there are scripts from domains outside of our website.
 You should be aware that these sites are likely to be collecting information about what you are doing all around the internet, including on this website.

 You should check the respective policies of each of these sites to see how exactly they use your information and to find out how to opt out, or delete, such information.

 If you choose to join our mailing list, the email address that you submit to us will be forwarded to MailChimp who provide us with email marketing services.
 We consider MailChimp to be a third party data processor.
-The email address that you submit will not be stored within this website’s own database, but we store our t in our own database.

 Your email address will remain within MailChimp’s database for as long as we continue to use MailChimp’s services for email marketing or until you specifically request removal from the list.
 You can do this by unsubscribing using the unsubscribe links contained in any email newsletters that we send you or by requesting removal via email.
 When requesting removal, please send your email to us using the email account that is subscribed to the mailing list.

 While your email address remains within the MailChimp/Salesforce (our customer relationship management database), you will receive specific emails relating to the content that you have requested to receive, this may include but is not limited to emails regarding fundraising, campaigns, events and information & learning events or eLearning activities.
 Emails will be sent approximately twice monthly.